soerenlemke/LokPass/README.md

 # LokPass – Offline Password Manager

-**LokPass** is a cross-platform, offline password manager and a personal learning project.
+**LokPass** is a cross-platform, password manager and a personal learning project.
 The backend is built with **.NET** and the application is designed to be extended with multiple types of **frontends** (such as CLI or desktop GUI).

 ---